 When a flow is triggered by someone taking an action, such as Checkout Started, this action often has a lot of details that can be used to further restrict who is qualified to enter the flow.

-Perhaps you want to have an Abandoned Cart Reminder flow only for those that leave behind a cart valued over $100.
+Perhaps you want to have an abandoned cart flow only for those that leave behind a cart valued over $100.
 This means not all Checkout Started events should qualify for this flow -- only Checkout Started events where the cart value is over $100 should qualify.
-This is where a Trigger Filter comes in.
-A Trigger Filter lets you filter a flow series based on properties about the triggering action itself.
-Those that don't qualify for a flow based on both the Trigger AND any Trigger Filters will not enter the flow.
+This is where a trigger filter comes in.
+A trigger filter allows you to filter a flow series based on properties about the triggering action itself.
+Those who don't qualify for a flow based on both the trigger AND any trigger filters will not enter the flow.

-Here's what a Trigger Filter would look like to restrict a flow for only those that start a checkout where the cart value is greater than $100:
+Below is an example of what a trigger filter would look like to restrict a flow for only those who start a checkout where the cart value is greater than $100.

 Add Flow Filters

-Flow Filters allow you restrict who enters a flow, and who is qualified to remain in a flow, based on things such as past behavior, profiles properties, and lists membership.
+Flow filters allow you to restrict who enters a flow, and who is qualified to remain in a flow, based on things such as past behavior, profiles properties, and list memberships.

-With Flow filters, you can restrict a flow based on all of the same criteria you can use in segmentation.
-You can choose from the following types of criteria:
+With flow filters, you can restrict a flow based on all of the same criteria you can use in segmentation.
+You can choose from the following:

 - What someone has done (or not done)

-Check the number of times someone has taken an action in specific timeframe.
+Check the number of times someone has taken an action in a specific timeframe.

 - Properties about someone